 In these cases, having the incriminating information intact and safe from further destruction or obliteration, may prove invaluable in not only dealing with said individual, but in applying recovery measures that could otherwise not be possible at all.

 ASPECTS OF THE FORENSIC INVESTIGATION

-VOLATILE data is any data that is stored in memory or exists in transit, that will be lost when the computer loses power or is turned off.
+Volatile data: any data that is stored in memory or exists in transit, that will be lost when the computer loses power or is turned off.
 Volatile data resides in registries, cache, and random access memory (RAM).
-Since volatile data is ephemeral, it is essentially an investigator knows reliable ways to capture it.
+Since volatile data is ephemeral, it is essential that the investigator knows reliable ways to capture it.

 Depending on the needs, a whole range of different investigative actions can be taken to produce relevant forensics data.
 Below is just an exemplary list of actions and checks that reflects the most common scenarios, and can, of course, be expanded to accommodate other requirements:

 - Hashes and Checksums;

 - Creating Understandable and Accurate Reports;